Shopify/polaris/documentation/Tophatting.md

 ## Cross browser testing

-We support:

-- Edge (last three versions)
-- Firefox (last three versions)
-- Chrome (last three versions)
-- Safari (last two versions)
-- Opera (last three versions)
-- iOS (last two versions)
-- Chrome for Android (last three versions)
+We support the [following browsers](https://help.shopify.com/manual/intro-to-shopify/shopify-admin/supported-browsers).
 Here is a checklist for browser tophatting.
 Please feel free to use it in your PRs:

 ```md
 I‘ve tophatted these changes in the following browsers: